zakarialaoui10/xlsx-transformer/README.md

 # xls-transformer
-A universal plugin for importing .xls and .xlsx files directly as ZikoJS Matrix.
+An universal plugin for importing .xls and .xlsx files directly as ZikoJS Matrix.